datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-To summarize, for benchmarking any machine learning model you build, you first need to build a stupid model that always predicts the output to be the mean value.
-Calculate the Null RMSE for this model.
-And then verify whether your base model's RMSE is above or below the Null RMSE.
-If it is below, your model is a really good model.
-If it is above, then your model is not so great and you need to go back to the drawing board to better it.
+To summarize, in this lesson we have learnt how you can benchmark your machine learning model:
+1.We first build a stupid model that makes predictions without input features 2.We then calculate the RMSE value of this stupid model.
+3.Verify whether your base model is better than this stupid model or not.

 ---